freetonik/Quantum-Computing-For-Software-Engineers/book.md

 Digital control electronics (an Arbitrary Waveform Generator, or AWG) can't directly produce a 5 GHz signal.
 Instead, they use a standard radio-frequency technique called IQ modulation.
 The AWG generates two much slower "baseband" signals, called I (In-phase) and Q (Quadrature).
 In a pulse-level programming environment, a "pulse" is ultimately defined as two arrays of numbers: the I samples and the Q samples.

-## Pulse schedules
+### Pulse schedules

 When you drop to the pulse level, you are no longer building a QuantumCircuit.
 Instead, you are building a sequence of pulses.
 In IQM's lingo it's called a `Schedule`.
 Think of a Schedule as a timeline or a music sequencer.
 You don't just say "do this, then that."
 You say "at time $t=0$, do pulse_A on channel_1" and "at time $t=30\text{ns}$, do pulse_B on channel_2."

 {pagebreak}

+## Chapter 11.
+Calibration

+1. the problem of drift
+2. initial calibration
+3. re-calibration
+4. derived properties and "architectures"
+5. dynamic topology

+# Part III.
+Industry landscape

-# Chapter 5.
+## Chapter 12.
 Software ecosystems

 This chapter is an overview of existing, popular programming frameworks and libraries that allow us to define and manipulate quantum circuits, send them for execution, and retrieve and process the measurement results.
 The artificial syntax we've used before (e.g. code like `circuit.h(0)`) is a common structure among popular Python-based frameworks, as you are about to see.